Superior Ideas: A New Funding Tool for Michigan Tech Research

 October 11, 2012—

 Anyone familiar with Michigan Technological University knows that it is a hotbed of superior ideas.
-A new initiative by the same name—Superior Ideas—was unveiled today at the University’s Board of Control meeting.
+A new initiative by the same name—Superior Ideas—was unveiled today at the University’s Board of Trustees meeting.

 Superior Ideas is a crowdfunding web site, where anyone can contribute any amount to help support research projects, David Reed, vice president for research, told the Board.
 Crowdfunding is a relatively new phenomenon enabling a large number of individuals to pool small contributions to support projects in which they share a common interest, he explained.

 Using an existing crowdfunding site, John Vucetich, associate professor in the School of Forest Resources and Environmental Science, raised more than $10,000 this year to help support the ongoing wolf-moose predator-prey study at Isle Royale National Park.

 “This is a way to leverage interesting ideas,” said Reed.
 “It can help people get started, do a discrete piece of research or collect data that will enable them to get more funding.”